Academic Interests

 • Complex childhood trauma

-• Lived experience research
+• Lived experience & co-created research

-• Peer support interventions
+• Peer support models

 • Innovative digital & social media research methods